 The added benefit of issuing a letter of demand to a debtor (besides the obvious hope you will get paid) is that if they respond to the letter of demand, it will hopefully give you more of an insight into why the debt isn’t being paid.
 That insight can prove invaluable for you (and your lawyer) in determining the next legal step, or indeed if it is worthwhile pursuing the debt.

 LegalVision can provide you with cost effective letter of demand options.
-Give our Disputes Lawyers a call today to see how we can assist.
-Call us on 1300 544 755 or fill out the form on this page.
+Give LegalVision’s dispute resolution lawyers a call on 1300 544 755 or fill out the form on this page.

 We appreciate your feedback – your submission has been successfully received.